dimonchikous/Multitasking-calculator/README.md

 # Multitasking-calculator

 Multitasking-calculator is my first project.
 It is designed to reduce browser searches for calculating tasks.
-This version includes a calculator, even/odd checker, time-to-time converter, and factorial computation.
+This version includes a calculator, even/odd checker, time-to-time converter, factorial computation, physics submenu and data converter.

 ---